bcronin90/pf2e-wildling/README.md

 # PF2e Wildling

-This module contains the unofficial Wildling Racket for the rogue class in Pathfinder Second Edition.
+This module for Foundry VTT contains the unofficial Wildling Racket for the rogue class in Pathfinder Second Edition.

 ## How To